malgorithms/toffee/README.md

 These are slightly different, as `print` outputs raw text, while `#{}` used in toffee mode safely escapes for HTML.
 This escaping is customizable.
 More on that below.

-With nested code, indentation is inferred.
+With nested code, indentation of your CoffeeScript is magically maintained.

 ```html
 {#